 The Champions of Governance (COG) Award

 The Institute of Certified Public Secretaries of Kenya (ICPSK) in year 2010 inaugurated an Award for excellence in governance, titled the “ICPSK Champions of Governance (COG) Award”.
-The Award which is now in its seventh edition aims at recognizing institutions and individuals that exhibit the highest standards of practice of good governance.
+The Award which is now in its Eighth edition aims at recognizing institutions and individuals that exhibit the highest standards of practice of good governance.
 The Award aims at promoting practices in good governance in the following ways:-

 - Recognition of practice and application of good governance in the both the public and private sector entities.